Why a secure element?

 Slot map

-Established at provisioning and locked permanently:| Slot | Size | Purpose | Write policy |
+Established by the device itself at first boot and locked permanently:| Slot | Size used | Purpose | SlotConfig / KeyConfig |

 |---|---|---|---|

-| 9 | 32 B | PIN key: SHA-256(pinArray[16] ∥ chip_serial[9]) | Clear 32-byte write allowed (IsSecret=0, WriteConfig=Always) |
+| 9 | 32 B | PIN key: SHA-256(pinArray[16] ∥ chip_serial[9]) | IsSecret=0, WriteConfig=Always.
+The app rewrites the slot when the user changes their PIN.
+Readable over I²C. |

 | Counter 0 | 4 B mono | PIN attempt counter | Increment-only, read-allowed |

-Slot 9 security note: BecauseMAHDA-Trejects clear writes to IsSecret slots (slots 0–7), the PIN key is stored in slot 9 which keepsIsSecret=0.
+Slot 9 security note: BecauseMAHDA-Trejects clear writes to IsSecret slots 0–7, the PIN key is stored in slot 9 which keepsIsSecret=0.
 This means the 32-byte PIN hash is readable over I²C by anyone with physical access.
 An adversary could read the hash and attempt offline SHA-256(PIN∥serial) dictionary attacks.
 Short PINs (< 6 digits) are particularly vulnerable to this approach.

 Commands used